carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/docs/coding-conventions.md

   connectedCallback() {
     super.connectedCallback();
-    const { mediaStickExpanded } = this.constructor as typeof DDSFooterNavGroup;
+    const { mediaStickExpanded } = this.constructor as typeof C4DFooterNavGroup;
     // `.matchMedia()` returns an event target
     const mediaQueryList = this.ownerDocument!.defaultView!.matchMedia(mediaStickExpanded);
     this._hChangeMediaQuery = on(mediaQueryList, 'change', this._handleChangeMediaQuery);